 Associate Vice President of Public Affairs - Robbie Graham

 In 2009, Graham served as the special assistant for public affairs in the Office of the Federal Coordinator for Alaska Natural Gas Transportation Projects [OFC] in Washington, D.C.
-She handled day-to-day public affairs on energy issues for the Federal Coordinator including the development of communication strategies, plans, speech writing and industry outreach efforts.
+She handled day-to-day public affairs for the Federal Coordinator including the development of communication strategies, speech writing and industry outreach efforts.

-Prior to her tenure in public service, Graham was the CEO of the public relations and public policy firm of Bernholz & Graham, Inc. with offices in Anchorage, Alaska and New York City.
+Prior to her tenure in public service, Graham was the CEO of the public relations and public policy firm of Bernholz & Graham, Inc. with offices in Anchorage and New York City.
 As agency CEO, she was the lead strategist in designing and implementing campaigns for the agency’s myriad clients.
-She managed multi-million dollar budgets, the reputations of corporations and corporate executives, high profile events and was successful in building coalitions and grassroots communication efforts.
+She also enjoyed a freelance writing career for TIME magazine and other publications.